 Yes you may as long as you are selling a flattened design where the Resources cannot be extracted by a third party.
 For example a flat jpeg file is ideal.
 A layered PSD, vector file or transparent PNG file is NOT permitted.

 Fonts may NOT be embedded or uploaded to any P.O.D website, as this would allow for third parties to work with them who have not purchased a licence for the fonts.

-Can I use your graphics in my logo design?
+Can I use your graphics in my logo design and branding items?

 Can I sell a pre-designed logo to my customers in my online shop?

 Yes you may but again bare in mind you need to create an Original Design (see above) and you may not supply source files to your customer or supply it in a format that allows for easy extraction.
 The file needs to be supplied flat – .psd, .ai, and vector-based pdf files are NOT permitted.
 If you would like to supply a .png file, you would need to ensure the design of the logo doesn’t allow for easy extraction of the original Resource.

 What if I need to provide my client or printer with original source files?

 You are allowed to provide your printer with source files for the sole purpose of printing your work, provided that once the printing has occurred, the supplied files are deleted from their system.
 You are not permitted to provide a layered file to clients.
 Instead they should be provided with the final, flattened designs.
 If your client requires access to source files to make additional changes to the design, including the a vector file for a logo, for example, they will require a license of the graphic/font for themselves.